 She also says planning for the future helps her feel more in control.
 "Every family’s got something.
 It might be cancer or heart disease.
 At least with myotonic dystrophy, we know ahead of time some of what’s in store for us, so we can plan accordingly.
 When we bought a house, we bought one without stairs because I didn’t want to be doing stairs as I got older.
 We know what we’re up against, so we can prepare.
 We need to make sure that we have everything in place."

-Read more community stories about members of the Myotonic community.
+Read more community stories about members of the MDF community.